gsamokovarov/web-console/README.markdown

 While spawning processes is relatively cheap on _MRI_, this is not the case in _JRuby_.
 Spawning another process is slow.
 Spawning another **JRuby** process is even slower.
 Read more about the problem at the _JRuby_ [wiki].

+### Changing the colors is broken.
+I see some of the previous theme colors.

+Clear the assets cache with `rake tmp:cache:clear`.
+Some of the old style sheet colors are probably sticking around in the cache.

 Test Drive
 ----------